jacobj/Symbolic-Calculator/README.md

 ## Added Functionality For Stage 2
 ### tl;dr
 - All of the "common" and "a bit complex" cases are functional.
 FOILing is functional.
+- The "more complex" case of simplification of logs with bases greater than their values is functional (i.e. log_64:4)
 - BONUS: Double negative inputs are functional.
 Decimal inputs are turned into fractions.

 ### Also Able To:
+- Display killer ASCII art on startup.
 - 'ans' can now be placed anywhere in the expression, and an expression can contain multiple ans terms (i.e. ans + ans)
 - Simplify mixed expressions containing different number types (i.e. 7+2*e+8*e^(4-3))
 - Add, multiply, subtract, and divide expressions (i.e. 3 + 2*pi -1, or 5*(1+e))
 - Simplify exponentials with both positive and negative rational exponents
 - FOIL expressions
 - Add, multiply, subtract, and divide nthroot irrationals with Integer bases and exponents
+- Logarithms simplify completely even with transcendentals and if the base is greater than the value (i.e. log_e:e^3, and log_64:4)
 - Fixed: 'ans' variable now stores the previous expression's answer

 ### Bonus Functionality: